miLibris/android-milibris-pdf-reader-sdk/README.md

 **3 Sharing an article

-If your miLibris content has articles, you can implement your own sharing solution by implementing void shareArticleContent.
+If your miLibris content has articles, you can implement your own sharing solution by implementing shareArticleContent.
 Two examples are provided in the sample project:

 #### Share link to web kiosk